The Tipling, Tesni, Thomason Tour

 Tour Overview

-An exciting new photo-tour collaboration, on which we are thrilled to combine the expertise and leadership of David Tipling and Tesni Ward through our local knowledge, inspired by a lifetime spent among the islands and their wildlife.
+An exciting new collaboration combining the expertise and leadership of David Tipling, Tesni Ward and Brydon Thomason, inspired by a lifetime spent among the islands and their wildlife.

-With over 25 years’ experience leading photo-tours on Shetland, ten of them with us, David is no stranger to the islands and we are thrilled to have Tesni join our team on this exciting new tour.
-Whilst all camera users will receive full guidance and support, we have two Olympus specialists on board.
+With over 25 years’ experience leading photo-tours on Shetland, with more than ten of them with us, David is no stranger to the islands and we are thrilled to have Tesni join our team for a second year on this exciting tour.
+Whilst all camera users will receive full guidance and support, we have two OM System specialists on board.

-During summer, there is a decent chance of Orca, although they are far from guaranteed, we regularly connect with these awesome sea mammals.
-Connected via various local sightings networks, news travels fast and increases our chances of success.
+The itinerary is kept flexible so we can take advantage of the best opportunities in optimum weather.
+Flexibility also allows us to take advantage of the unexpected as during summer there is a decent chance of Orca, although they are far from guaranteed, we regularly connect with these awesome sea mammals.
+Connected via various local networks, news travels fast which increases our chances of success.

-With a group size of just eight, we focus on a hands-on guiding approach with guest-to-guide ratio never higher than four to one or less to allow tuition, technical support and creative inspiration.
+Our group size of just eight allows us to focus on a hands-on guiding approach with a guest to guide ratio never higher than four to one and often less to allow tuition, technical support and creative inspiration.

 • Leadership and expertise of three esteemed photo-tour leaders

-• A day concentrating on otter photography – guests paired off from the main group on assignment with Brydon.
+• A day concentrating on otter photography – guests paired off from the main group with Brydon.

-• A boat charter for gannet feeding frenzy photography opportunities
+• A boat charter for gannet feeding frenzy photography.

 Itinerary

-Arrive on Shetland via ferry or plane, our meet and greet will be in Sumburgh Hotel at 6.30pm.
-As we get acquainted, we will enjoy discussing the week ahead with an overview of species and locations.
-After dinner there will be an option for an evening shoot up on the nearby Sumburgh Head NNR.
+Arrive on Shetland via ferry or plane, our meet and greet will be in the Sumburgh Hotel at 6.30pm.
+As we get acquainted, we will enjoy discussing the week ahead, presenting an overview of species and locations.
+After dinner, weather allowing there will be an option for an evening shoot at nearby Sumburgh Head NNR.

 Accommodation: Sumburgh Hotel (Mainland Shetland)